-- 1. Grade selections will occur before recreational sports. - 2.
+- 1. Grade selections will occur before recreational sports via School Bytes. - 2.
 Grade trials will occur as required at the beginning of each sports season. - 3.
 All students will receive information stating the sport choices available as well as the date of registration and payment. - 4.
-On the day of registration, students will nominate for their chosen sport. - 5.
-Students must pay and bring in permission notes in the allocated time period. - 6.
+On the day of registration, students will nominate for their chosen sport via School Bytes. - 5.
+Students must pay and return permission notes in the allocated time period via School Bytes. - 6.
 If a student does not pay for their chosen sport then they will need to be moved into a non-payment sport. - 7.
 Registration for recreation sports will be conducted on a first in basis. - 8.
 Any student who knows they will be absent on registration day must see the Sports Organiser prior to the date set.
 Other than this situation, registration cannot be done prior to the allotted registration time (that includes by phone). - 9.
 Students who participate in grade sport are required to travel by bus.
-10 trip bus passes or single trip bus tokens can be purchased from the student office.
+Payments can be made via School Bytes or directly at the office.